For students aged 13-15, ORA offers an Introduction to Enterprise course.

 The United Kingdom has a rich cultural heritage, and a course with Oxford Royale Academy is the perfect way for a young learner to explore this.
 All ORA courses include coach excursions to places of historical and social significance in the UK.
-On the Oxford Enterprise Programme, attendees will board the ORA coach to two such destinations.
-Last summer, coach excursions for students aged 16-18 included visits to Blenheim Palace and London.
+On the Business and Enterprise Programme, attendees will board the ORA coach to two such destinations.

 Some past afternoon activities enjoyed by our students include the following:

 - Punting: travel the waterways of the River Cherwell in a flat-bottomed boat, using a five-metre-long pole to propel your vessel!
 This mode of transport is unique to Oxford and Cambridge.
 Our team of Counsellors will be on hand to advise you (or to do it for you!).

 - Summer sports: have you ever played the traditional English game of croquet?
 There will be the chance to do so on the lawns of your accommodation!
 Real tennis (a variation of tennis played indoors, with a heavier ball) has also been enjoyed by our previous students.